rlandesman/jokes-demo/README.md

 Given more time, here are some ideas of how I would expand on this project:

 1. Codify the release pipelines - today they were manually created however this can lead to infrastructure drift and lack of standardization
+2. DNS - I would add a DNS record to the Cloud Run app to make it easier to access

 ## Authors